Dean-Rough/sylo/README.md

 ## Getting Started

-The initial directory structure has been established.
-Detailed instructions for setting up the development environment, installing dependencies using the chosen monorepo tool, and running the applications will be added as these components are further developed.
+The initial directory structure has been established and key components have been implemented.
+Below are instructions for setting up the development environment, installing dependencies, and running the applications.

 ### Prerequisites

-*   Node.js (specify version)
+*   Node.js v20.19.x (recommended for Nx compatibility)
-*   npm/yarn/pnpm (specify preferred package manager)
+*   npm (preferred package manager)
-*   Python (specify version for AI Chat Core)
+*   Python 3.10+ (for AI Chat Core)
-*   Poetry (or pip for Python package management)
+*   pip (for Python package management)
 *   Docker (for running local instances of Supabase or other services if needed)
 *   Access to Supabase project credentials.
 *   OpenAI API key.